 At the moment, you could find a number of paid and free cache plugins in the WordPress repository.
 For this performance test, I have installed Cloudways’ free WordPress cache plugin called Breeze.
 Its performance is at par with the most popular WordPress cache plugins.
 All you have to do is install Breeze on your WordPress site and simply enjoy the peace of mind offered by the powerful cache plugin.

-Breeze Configuration Settings
+Configure Breeze Settings

 Breeze offers database optimization, minification, support for Varnish cache, and file level cache system.
 To install and configure Breeze settings, you just need to follow this knowledge base article.